 The trek to Everest Base Camp is not to be confused with an expedition to summit Mount Everest.
-Mount Everest and Everest Base Camp are in roughly the same place geographically speaking, of course.
+Mount Everest and Everest Base Camp are in roughly the same place geographically speaking, of course - the gorgeous Himalayas.
 But Everest Base Camp, being a base camp and all, is at the opposite end of the mountain to the 8,848m summit.
 It’s at the (slightly) more manageable altitude of 5,380m above sea level.
 Hiking Everest region is much more achievable than summiting.

 The trek to Base Camp kicks off in the town of Lukla in the Solukhumbu region of Nepal.
 From there, the camp is an approximate 130km, 11-day return trip.
 You don’t have to be a serious mountaineer to take the trip, but you do need a good level of fitness.
 You also need enough wanderlust in your blood to eye up an 11-day hike in Nepal and think “that sounds like a good idea”, which is certainly not the case for everyone on our lovely little planet.